-He suggested the hawker center at Tong Bahru in Chinatown, which was full of locals that Sunday morning eating delicious and cheap takeaway food.
-He was right, I was the only foreigner there.
+He suggested the hawker center at Tiong Bahru in Chinatown, which was full of locals that Sunday morning eating delicious and cheap takeaway food.
+He was right.
+I was the only foreigner there.
 It was awesome.

 Why there’s no carrot in carrot cake

-Chai tow Kway, Singaporean carrot cake, is made from egg, stir-fried radish cake made with daikon and rice flour, and seasonings, then garnished with spring onion.
-Roy at the hostel suggested I eat it together with chwee kueh, a steamed rice cake with pickled radish and chili relish.
+Char tow kway, Singaporean carrot cake, is made from egg, stir-fried radish cake made with daikon and rice flour, and seasonings, then garnished with spring onion Roy at the hostel suggested I eat it together with chwee kueh, a steamed rice cake with pickled radish and chili relish.
 Slightly gelatinous, a bit oily, but bursting with tangy pickled and spicy flavors, it makes for a filling and delicious breakfast.